Patient & Family Advisory Council Program

 - Receiving higher satisfaction ratings by their patients as they collaborate in a patient-centered care model.

-Membership in the Patient and Family Advisory Council is determined by the Rideout Health.
+Membership in the Patient and Family Advisory Council is determined by the Adventist Health and Rideout.
 Members of the council will work alongside doctors, nurses, executive leadership, and other health care providers to ensure the highest level of care is delivered.
 The council should be kept to 20 total members.
 This size allows for diverse representation but is small enough for effective communication and consensus development.
 At least half of the council’s members should be patients.
 This allows for equal representation of patient and provider perspective.
 Patients feel more comfortable sharing when there are other patients present and when they are not outnumbered by providers.
 To create a diverse patient membership for the council, consider patients’ ages, genders, medical conditions, and cultural or racial backgrounds.

 Healthcare providers and community members comprise the remaining membership of the council.
 Representatives from the following groups may be considered: